PavanRangani/docs/docs/prd/estate-plan/will.md

 - Under Specific Bequests section, records are shown in order of Individuals, Trusts, Charities.
 - Column for `Specific Bequest` section : `Name`, `Gift Type`, `Gift Amount` & `Notes`.
   - Sorting order of `Specific Bequest(s) - Individuals` - Same family individuals are shown first and alphabetical sorted and other family individuals & contacts are shown bottom and alphabetical sorted.
-  - Sorting order of `Specific Bequest(s) - Trusts` &  `Specific Bequest(s) - Charities`, records are alphabetically sorting on the Name.
+  - Sorting order of `Specific Bequest(s) - Trusts`, `Specific Bequest(s) - Foundations`  &  `Specific Bequest(s) - Charities`, records are alphabetically sorting on the Name.
 - Under `Specific Bequest(s) -Trusts` section for Testamentary Trusts
-  - it Shows Testamentary in bracket with Trust name to distinguish it with regular trust
+  - It Shows Testamentary in bracket with Trust name to distinguish it with regular trust
   - It won't be link (like regular trust)
 - Show total of `Gift Amount` at the bottom of each section.
 - In `Testamentary Trust(s)` section, when trust name is too long it will be shown in multiple line (Never show ellipses).